Michael-J-Son/Melanoma_Capstone/README.md

 __3) Model Evaluation__
  * Hyperparameter tuning with Randomized Search
  * R2 and mean squared error as evaluation metrics
- * Performance of the two highest-performing models (Random Forest, Keras Regression) assessed using a separate test dataset
+ * Performance of the two highest-performing models (Random Forest, Keras Regression) further assessed using a separate test dataset
+ * Test dataset: 36584 entries, 10 columns
  * Best model: Random Forest, based on the performance evaluation in this project

 __Models Assessed:__